Saeef/gros165/README.md

-# g165
+# gros165

+- double.js inserts banner to the page
+- doubleodds.html is the banner

-double.js banner built with js, html, css and media queries - inserted to page from the console.
+> banner built with js, html, css and media queries